MicrosoftDocs/fabric-docs/docs/data-engineering/run-spark-job-definition.md

 ---
 title: Run an Apache Spark job definition
-description: Learn how to run Apache Spark job definitions. ms.reviewer: snehagunda ms.author: qixwang
+description: Learn how to run an Apache Spark job definition in your workspace. ms.reviewer: snehagunda ms.author: qixwang
 author: qixwang